shortak/Portfolio/Projects/CS_Fundamentals_Using_C++/Structs_in_C_vs_C++/README.md

 When it comes to data structures in C++, encapsulation is key.
 This directory will dig into what a struct is, why it is important and what make a C++s struct different from a C struct

-# The Struct Data type
+# The Struct Data Type

 A struct is a user-defined data type that lets you group realted variables (members) together under one name